From untrained to over-confident - how safe are your operators?

 All too often, we see new tasks cause costly accidents because they are not safely managed.
 A simple change to equipment, working environment or load type brings new operating conditions or characteristics that can soon compromise safety if the additional risks aren’t considered.

-Just this week, a news report explained how an unplanned task, with no prior training or SSOW in place, led an employee to be crushed to death on a construction site.
+A recent news report explained how an unplanned task, with no prior training or SSOW in place, led an employee to be crushed to death on a construction site.

 Accidents often occur when operators carry out tasks they don’t frequently do, as they likely don’t have the training or experience to deal with the situation safely.
 Those who don’t understand how a new task could affect lifting capacity or truck stability are at risk of lost loads and tip overs, ultimately resulting in costly damage and serious injuries.